st409/assembler-project/README.md

 Efficient allocation and deallocation of memory Effective use of dynamic memory allocation
-Prevention of memory leaks through meticulous resource management Optimization of data structures to reduce memory usage
+Prevention of memory leaks through meticulous resource management Optimization of data structures to reduce memory usage.